Vishal73040/BotBrowser/profiles/README.md

 Academic Framework for Browser‑Environment Simulation.

 In BotBrowser, everything starts with a profile.
 Research consistency and compatibility depend on proper profile configuration.
+Profiles are provided to authorized researchers—see the project [Legal Disclaimer](DISCLAIMER.md) and [Responsible Use Guidelines](RESPONSIBLE_USE.md) for access policies.

 ## What Are Profiles?